VJBS - Vee Jefferson

 the rain drops cleanse your surroundings of chaos and clutter, (focus)

-your tears flood the trash from your vision, (vision)
+your tears flood the trash from your vision, (clear vision)

 well, they water your internal seeds of inspiration, (new light)